Russian Ukrainian Adventures Forum Newsletter – Autumn/Winter 2019.

 When a propaganda channel like Fox News begins to make positive noises about Russia, we must wonder why the narrative has changed so fast and who is pulling the strings.
-We all know about Fox News, often referred to as … Continue reading

 As the hysterical outpourings of the Western media and their relentless anti-Putin narrative becomes ever more ridiculous.
 We look at why.